- CLASS: Mammalia (Mammals)

 When traveling, the monkeys move quadrupedally (on all fours).
 They are as fluent on the ground as in the trees.
 Mornings and evenings are spent foraging for food and drinking water.
 The afternoons are spent resting, grooming, and eating.
 When food is found, vervet monkeys will eat what they can and then fill their cheek pouches with food to save for later.
 At night, the monkeys climb high up in their resting tree, where they will relax and sleep until morning.

 Due to their widespread habitat range and adaptable nature, vervet monkeys consume a large variety of food.
 They are considered one of the most omnivorous of all primates!
 The menu includes flowers, figs and other fruits, as well as foliage.
-The monkeys also feed on some meat, such as birds, lizards, rodents, and other small animals and insects.
+The monkeys also feed on some meat, such as birds, lizards, rodents, and insects.
 It has been said that one of their favorite snacks are the seeds from acacia trees!
 During brushfire season, which destroys vegetation, the monkeys will focus on finding small mammals and insects to eat.

 Communication is important when you’re a social primate!
 Vervet monkeys have many ways to communicate with members of their group through sounds and body language.
 The vervet monkey's eyelids are lighter in color than the rest of their face, so they will raise and lower their eyebrows and flash their eyelids as a cautionary threat to others.
 They also vocalize loudly, making calls that sound like cries and barks to communicate an array of information.
 Alarm calls are specific to threats on the ground or in the trees.